openbanking-dev/blog-contents/The security flow.md

     }
 }
 ```

+**Postman: ** You can find this request in the ForgeRock Postman collection under `Accounts flow` > `Data access` > `Account API V3.1` > `Get accounts`.
+The link from the online documentation directly to this request is https://postman.ob.forgerock.financial/?version=latest#388b6997-a527-46d8-a131-1c2743efc639

 You can use this access token to other endpoints the same way.
 We will see in the next article how to use it to retrieve transactions.